 As the protagonist, “Snake,” I woke up in a hospital to discover I had no left arm, been in a coma for nine years, and contained over 100 pieces of shrapnel, some of which were other people’s bones and teeth.
 Then an assassin killed my doctor and nurse with a wire, and a guy without pants (or underwear) helped me escape.
 We were chased by an army, Pippi Longstocking, a helicopter-eating red whale, and the X-men’s gimp on a flying flame unicorn, but were saved by a cowboy.
 And, no, this wasn’t a dream sequence.

 If that makes any sense to you, maybe you’ve played a Metal Gear Solid game before.
-Honestly, the whole thing felt like someone had watched a 10-year-old boy play with a box of old toys at a yard sale and then turned that into a video game prologue.
+Honestly, the whole thing felt like someone had watched an 8-year-old boy play with a box of old toys at a yard sale and then turned that into a video game prologue.